 Law on Writ of Summons in Singapore

 A writ of summons is a court document used to commence civil proceedings in Singapore.
-In most cases, the writ is preceded by a letter of demand, which is usually sent on behalf of a claimant by his lawyer.
+In most cases, the writ is preceded by a letter of demand, which is usually sent on behalf of a claimant (also known as a “plaintiff”) by his lawyer.
 If the letter of demand is not complied with, the claimant may then choose to resort to legal action.
 A sample writ may be found here.

 Service of the Writ

 The filing of a writ of summons (usually electronically, using eLitigation) by a claimant or his lawyer commences legal proceedings against the named defendant.
 Subsequently, the writ will be processed by the Courts for issuance.

 The issued writ is then served by the solicitor’s clerk or a process server on the defendant or his solicitors (where the solicitors have been instructed to accept service of legal processes on behalf of the defendant).
 The writ must be served within the time limit permitted by the Court, but it is possible to request for a time extension.

 It is the obligation of the claimant (or his lawyer) to serve the writ onto the defendant.
 Legal proceedings do not continue until service is effected.
 While there are exceptions, personal service of the writ is usually mandatory.
 Personal service is effected by delivering a copy of the writ to the defendant by hand.